antonellil/react-native-video/docs/caching.md

 # Technology

-The cache is backed by [SPTPersistentCache](https://github.com/spotify/SPTPersistentCache) and [DVAssetLoaderDelegate](https://github.com/vdugnist/DVAssetLoaderDelegate).
+The cache is backed by [SPTPersistentCache](https://github.com/spotify/SPTPersistentCache)

 # How Does It Work